shlakp/qgis2threejsDynamicModel/docs/source/Exporter.rst

    3D objects of the following types have volume, but their heights aren't affected by this factor:

-    | Point : Sphere, JSON model, COLLADA model
+    | Point : Sphere
     | Line : Pipe, Cone, Box

-   The default value is 1.5.
+   The default value is 1.0.

 * Vertical shift